Getting Involved in OLV

 Bob Hershey | KC Club President | Email:

 The Knights of Columbus is a Catholic, family, fraternal and service organization.
 The key elements of our Service Program are Church, community, council, family, pro-life, and youth activities.
-The State College Knights of Columbus council has donated over $210,000 and countless volunteer hours to various charities since 2009.
-The major fund raising activities are weekly bingo games, breakfasts and dinners served at the hall, and working two concession stands at Penn State football games.
+The State College Knights of Columbus council has donated over $250,000 and over 20,000 volunteer hours to various charities in the last five years.
+The major fund raising activities are breakfasts/dinners served at the OLV Activities Center, and manning two concession stands at Penn State football games.

 Equally important, these activities provide opportunities for fellowship and social interactions among the State College Knights of Columbus and their families.
-A complete list of our donations and activities would be difficult to enumerate, but know there is a place for you and your Family to be part of the Knights.
-Please join us in keeping these activities going and help us do more for our Church and community find us at: kc4678.com
+A complete list of our donations and activities would be difficult to enumerate, but a description of our major and recurring activities can be found on our website.
+Please join us in keeping these activities going and help us do more for our Church and community find us at: https://www.kc4678.com

 Catholic Daughters of the Americas – Court Blessed Madonna